 1. Measuring campaign effectiveness

-The multiplicity of platforms and channels makes it difficult to measure the performance of programmatic campaigns.
-Especially when it comes to conversion attribution (i.e determining which channel or interaction led to a sale).
+The multiplicity of platforms and channels makes it difficult to accurately measure the performance of programmatic campaigns.
+Especially when it comes to conversion attribution (i.e determining which channel or interaction actually led to a new sale).

-To assess the performance of your campaigns, it’s important to equip yourself with analytics tools and use tracking pixels to attribute each conversion.
+To accurately assess the performance of your companions, it’s important to equip yourself with advanced analytics tools and use tracking pixels to better attribute each conversion.

 2. Advertising fraud risks